-A:: General Policy Goals
+A :: General Policy Goals

-- 1. Reduce energy use to 15% below 2008 levels by 2011. - Reduce garbage collection to 10% below 2008 levels by 2011 through waste reduction and increased recycling. - 3.
+- 1. Reduce energy use to 15% below 2008 levels by 2011. - 2.
+Reduce garbage collection to 10% below 2008 levels by 2011 through waste reduction and increased recycling. - 3.
 Reduce overall utility costs to 10% below 2008 levels by 2011 using 2008 baseline rates. - 4.
 Avoid unnecessary utility and fuel costs. - 5.
-Minimize waste of consumable materials - 6.
-Promote conservation principles with all staff. - Conduct Resource Conservation Audits of all major County-owned and occupied facilities and Implement recommendations in resulting Facility Action Plans. - 8.
-Publicize results of this conservation effort to both staff and the public.
+Increase the speed of transition to the paperless office and minimize waste of consumable materials. - 6.
+Promote conservation principles with all staff through new trainings and integration with existing trainings. - 7.
+Conduct Resource Conservation Audits of all major County-owned and occupied facilities and implement recommendations in resulting Facility Action Plans. - 8.
+Publicize benefits and results of this conservation effort to both staff and the public.